ritikgautam/To-Do-Task-List/README.md

 <h1>To-Do List</h1>

-I created a Fully Functional and Responsive To-Do Tasks List.
+<h3>I created a Fully Functional and Responsive To-Do Tasks List.</h3>
    - Languages used : HTML, CSS, Javascript, Bootstrap.
    - User can add task with description and can give priority to task.
    - Tasks get listed in Second Section with their Priority Color.